Yokkaichi-juku: History

-Yokkaichi-juku was a post town located on the intersection between the Tōkaidō and the Ise Sangū Kaidō, one of the main highways for pilgrims to the Ise Grand Shrines, and developed as a market town from the Muromachi period, noted for holding a market on the days ending in "four" of each month.
-The earliest recorded market was in 1470.
-Under the Tokugawa shogunate, Yokkaichi was tenryō territory under direct control of the Shōgun, and administered by a daikan based at the town.
+Yokkaichi-juku was a post town located at the intersection of the Tōkaidō and the Ise Sangū Kaidō, one of the main highways for pilgrims to the Ise Grand Shrines, and it developed as a market town from the Muromachi period, noted for holding a market on days ending in "four" of each month.
+The earliest recorded market dates back to 1470.
+Under the Tokugawa shogunate, Yokkaichi was tenryō territory under direct control of the Shōgun, and was administered by a daikan based in the town.
 It was also possible for travelers to take a ferry from here to Miya-juku, thus bypassing Kuwana-juku.